 “In a study at the University of California, photographs of two groups of people were selected, pairing people of the same age, one who had eaten an unsaturated fat rich diet, the other who had eaten a diet low in unsaturated fats.
 A panel of judges was asked to sort them by their apparent ages, and the subjects who consumed larger amounts of the unsaturated oils were consistently judged to be older than those who ate less, showing the same age-accelerating effects of the unsaturated oils that were demonstrated by the rabbit experiments.”
 Ray Peat

-So for optimum sun protection, actively avoid unsaturated fats in both your skin care products and in your diet.
-My preferred sunscreen is Reflect and you might want to check out this new one I just discovered Shade All-Natural Mineral Sunscreen it has only four ingredients and of course it’s low PUFA!
+So for optimum sun protection, actively avoid unsaturated fats in both your skin care products and in your diet, and you might want to check out this new sunscreen I just discovered Shade All-Natural Mineral Sunscreen it has only four ingredients and of course it’s low PUFA!